baspinarenes/baspinarenes/README.md

   </a>
 </p>

-<p align="center">For the last 2 months, I've been heading to Frontend.
-I'm improving myself on JavaScript and React.</p>
+<p align="center">I'm improving myself on JavaScript and React.
+I love to design and add creativity to my projects.</p>

 <h3 align="center">Technologies</h3>